 The affected tendons often benefit from strengthening to encourage new growth of collagen to make it more robust for the tasks that you require the thumb to complete.
 Your Physiotherapist at Pure will design and guide you through a tailored strengthening plan, instructing you on how many and how often to complete these exercises.

 Please find the patient resources section of our website where we have recommended several exercises to maintain wrist and thumb movement.
 We also have a general thumb strengthening programme.
-To access these, please contact us to obtain the password.
 We advise consulting with your Physiotherapist prior to trying any of these exercises.